 Source: FATF: Opportunities and challenges of new technologies for AML/CFT

 In practice, banks are shrinking their workload by 50%, for example in payment screening.
 Another example is PEP and sanctions list screening.
 Once again, machine learning is helping to reduce hit rates by up to 60%, allowing compliance teams to focus on true positives and allocate their time accordingly.

 Would you like to know more?
-Download the free white paper here:
+Download the whitepaper here:

 Machine learning in use: Optimized fuzzy payment screening at VP Bank Group

 A new payment screening software aided by artificial intelligence facilitates VP Bank Group to improve the quality of its hits with 50% less workload.
 The success story shows how efficiently machine learning can reduce the number of false positives.Learn more